standardhealth/cimpl-doc/docs/cimpl6Reference.md

 # General Overview

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
 It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles and implementation guides (IG).
 Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
-CIMPL enables you to define a model once, then publish that model to multiple versions of FHIR.
+CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

 ### CIMPL Versioning
 CIMPL follows the [Semantic Versioning](https://semver.org) convention (MAJOR.MINOR.PATCH).